gosh-sh/docs/docs/working-with-gosh/docker-extension.md

 ## __Create Branch__

-Repository is created with default main branch.
+The Repository is created with default main branch.
 To create another branch, click on the **branches** counter.

 ![](../images/docker_ext_create_branch_01.jpg)

-Select the branch to be forked, enter new branch name, and click​ **Create branch**.
+Select the branch to be forked, enter a new branch name, and click​ **Create branch**.

 !!! warning
     The branch name must contain only Latin letters, numbers, hyphen, underscore character `( a...z, 0...9, -, _ )`